trexrush/TimeSpace/README.md

 becoming a PWA (progressive web app) visually displaying your records

-Speedcubing tracker (name WIP) is built with react, with NextJS, Typescript, and Sass.
+Speedcubing Tracker (name WIP) is built with react, with NextJS, Typescript, and Sass.

 ## Opening in localhost